The Chain (1984 film)

-The Chain is a 1984 British comedy drama film written by Jack Rosenthal directed by Jack Gold.
-It stars Maurice Denham, Nigel Hawthorne, Denis Lawson and Leo McKern.
+The Chain is a 1984 British comedy drama film written by Jack Rosenthal and directed by Jack Gold.
+It stars Maurice Denham, Nigel Hawthorne, Denis Lawson, Warren Mitchell and Leo McKern.
 The film was produced and distributed by Film Four International.
 In 1994, a spin-off television series, Moving Story, was made for ITV in which Warren Clarke played the part of Bamber.

 The theme tune is sung by Barbara Dickson.
 The opening dialogue is sampled on "V. Thirteen" by Big Audio Dynamite; "Good morning, Sodom and Gomorrah, Good morning, sinners, No, that wasn't your radio set on the blink again".

 Plot

 The Chain tells the story of seven households which jointly constitutes a circular property chain and various removals employees who are tasked with assisting each household in its move.
 Through the moving process it follows the trials and tribulations, from trivial to profound, of each household and mover, who are each guilty of one of the seven deadly sins.

 Bamber leads his team and lorry for Lasts Removal and Storage and their first job is in Willesden.

 The story moves to the first link of the chain: Des in Hackney (representing Lust).
 He is leaving the room in his Mum's house and she has rented the room out but isn’t happy with him leaving.
-His friend Stan packs all his things into an old Mini Traveller.
+His friend Stan packs all his things into an old Mini Countryman.
 Des is moving in with his girlfriend.
 He is waiting outside his new home for his girlfriend and a policeman challenges him.

 Keith (representing Sloth) in Tufnell Park has a self-drive van and is moving to Willesden as first time buyers with his Indian wife Carrie.
 He meets Des moving into his old rented flat and warns him of the landlord.
 En route to pick up the keys at the estate agent they argue about having kids.

 Dudley and Alison in Willesden have a young daughter and need a bigger flat.
 They remember their daughter's conception.
 Paul from Lasts goes to the wrong flat and thoroughly confuses an old lady.
 Bamber is moving them to Hammersmith.
 Their military style granddad is trying to organise the move.
 Granddad (representing Envy) is moving into the granny flat in the new property.
 However, some punks have squatted in his new home and changed the lock.

 In Hammersmith the Mr Thorn (Avarice) insists that the removal men take all door-knobs, light bulbs and ashes from the fireplaces (for the roses).
 His wife does not appreciate his meanness.
 They are going to 55 Christchurch Hill in Hampstead.
 Mr Thorn returns to his old house while Bamber and the Metcalfs are moving in: he is looking for some elastic bands he forgot.